designstem/projects/frequency/index.md

 <f-fade v-if="get('c') == 90">

-Ok, you can call it stopping, I call it a flicker.
+Ok, you call it stopping, I call it a flicker.
 Try some more!

 </f-fade>

 <f-fade v-if="get('c') == 120">

 Very good, it stopped!
-But can you do it with smaller number of lines as well?
+But can you do it with a smaller number of lines as well?

 </f-fade>